-I must admit I had a bit of a hard time finishing this book – was a bit imagegranola – but nevertheless – points out that in the long term – we do have to become good corporate citizens.
+I must admit I had a bit of a hard time finishing this book – was a bit granola – but nevertheless – points out that in the long term – we do have to become good corporate citizens.

 One thing that stuck in my mind is that any company that feeds consumptions or manufacturing is inherently polluting – so its only a question of how much.
 Some nice vignettes about business stories, especially what they are doing at Linden Labs.
 I actually quite liked what Linden has done.
 Only thing is that lot of these business have not stood the test of time – so – in initial phases it all looks good – but interesting to see how the long term plays out.